Initial jobless claims fell last week as fraudulent activity in Massachusetts clouds data - KESQ

 Economists were forecasting the latest initial and continuing claims to land at a seasonally adjusted 254,000 and 1.818 million, respectively, according to consensus estimates on Refinitiv.

-However, reports of incidents of fraud in Massachusetts are muddying this key piece of economic data.
+However, reports of incidents of fraud in Massachusetts have muddied this key piece of economic data in recent weeks.

 A week ago, the Department of Labor’s report on unemployment insurance filings showed that the number of weekly initial claims jumped by 22,000 to land at their highest level since October 2021.
 However, a large share of those new claims came from Massachusetts, where the state labor department said the reported gain was a reflection of an increase in fraudulent activity and not necessarily a spike in people filing for unemployment benefits.